Growing Vegetables & Herbs

 - The perfect addition of color to a garden, patio, or front door

-Whether you have sun or shade, the Farm is where you’ll find all the best annual plants and annual flowers for garden and home.
-And remember, gardening isn’t just for outdoors – our selection of annuals includes many houseplants, from small decorative plants like Ferns that will look perfect on a windowsill to impressive eight ft. trees that will add drama and color to a living area.
+Whether you have sun or shade, The Farm at Green Village is where you’ll find all the best annual plants and annual flowers for garden and home.
+And remember, gardening isn’t just for outdoors – our selection of annuals includes many houseplants, from small decorative plants like ferns that will look perfect on a windowsill to impressive eight foot trees that will add drama and color to a living area.